LiveStreamFleet/public/4sites_protection_switching/README.md

 #### webrtc_peers:

-The top-level list containing WebRTC peer connections.
+This is the top-level list that defines WebRTC peer connections between nodes.
+Each peer connection facilitates data transfer between two nodes and can include one or more data channels to handle different types of traffic.

 #### peer_id: